C

 Coconut Crab Reproduction, Babies, and Lifespan

-Coconut crabs mate between May and September with an increase in activity in July and August.
-The male deposit his spermatophores on the abdomen of a mature female, thus fertilizing her eggs.
+Coconut crabs mate between May and September, with an increase in activity in July and August.
+The male deposits his spermatophores on the abdomen of a mature female, thus fertilizing her eggs.
 After laying the eggs, the female glues them to her abdomen and carries them with her for a few months.
 After this, she transports them down into the water and releases them at high tide.
 She risks drowning as she cannot breathe underwater.
-Many female crabs congregate at the same time to release their eggs with the larger females laying as many as 250,000 eggs.
+Many female crabs congregate at the same time to release their eggs, with the larger females laying as many as 250,000 eggs.
 A female’s clutch may weigh up to one-third of her body weight.

 The eggs hatch into zoeae (the larval form of crabs) and disperse on floating coconuts or other objects for about four weeks.
 After this, they become glaucothoe (shrimplike creatures) and seek out discarded shells for protection on the seabed or shore.
 This lasts another four weeks.
 If they cannot find an appropriate shell, they use broken pieces of coconut.
 When they outgrow their shells, they also lose the ability to breathe underwater and begin living entirely on land as young adults.